Summary of Significant Accounting Policies

 Research and Development expenses

-Research and development expenses are charged to research and development expense as incurred.
-Research and development expenses consist of salaries and benefits, laboratory supplies, consulting fees and fees paid to third party contract research and manufacturing organizations.
+Research and development expenses consist of costs such as salaries and benefits, laboratory supplies, facility costs, consulting fees and fees paid to contract research organizations, clinical trial sites, laboratories, other clinical service providers and contract manufacturing organizations.
+Research and development expenses are expensed as incurred.

 The Company’s preclinical and clinical trials are performed by third party contract research organizations (CROs) and/or clinical investigators, and clinical supplies are manufactured by contract manufacturing organizations (CMOs).
 Invoicing from these third parties may be monthly based upon services performed or based upon milestones achieved.
 The Company accrues these expenses based upon its assessment of the status of each clinical trial and the work completed, and upon information obtained from the CROs and CMOs.
 The Company’s estimates are dependent upon the timeliness and accuracy of data provided by the CROs and CMOs regarding the status and cost of the studies, and may not match the actual services performed by the organizations.
 This could result in adjustments to the Company’s research and development expenses in future periods.
 To date the Company has had no significant adjustments.